Computational study of the mechanism of Bcl-2 apoptotic switch: Introduction

 \section{Introduction}

-Apoptosis is the most ubiquitous type of programmed cell death, that has been observed and studied for more than one century~\cite{delhalle_introduction_2003}.
-It is a physiological phenomenon common for all multicellular organisms, necessary to tissue and body genesis and homeostasis~\cite{duke_cell_1996,vaux_cell_1999}.
-Defects of its regulation may cause numerous diseases, including cancer, autoimmunity and neurodegenerative disorders~\cite{duke_cell_1996,delhalle_introduction_2003}.
-Recent research suggests, that apoptosis is distinct process known not only by its characteristic morphology and genomic destruction, but also as a process of progressive cellular disassembly with remarkably high level of complexity and flexible, multifaceted regulation.
-Apoptosis may be initiated by triggering events from within the cell or from outside the cell~\cite{strasser_apoptosis_2000}.
-Apoptosis signaling then proceeds through multiple independent pathways~\cite{strasser_apoptosis_2000}.
+Apoptosis, the most known form of programmed cell death, has been observed and studied for more than century~\cite{delhalle_introduction_2003}.
+As a physiological mechanism, important for the survival of multicellular organisms, apoptosis plays fundamental role in embryogenesis, tissue formation and homeostasis~\cite{duke_cell_1996,vaux_cell_1999}.
+Proliferation and apoptosis form two opposite sides of the control of optimal number of cells, so it is no surprise, that defects of apoptosis regulation are at the core of numerous diseases, including cancer, autoimmunity and neurodegenerative disorders~\cite{duke_cell_1996,delhalle_introduction_2003}.
+Accumulated research showed, that apoptosis is remarkably complex and tightly regulated process, starting hours before observable characteristic morphology changes and genomic destruction process.
+Apoptosis may be initiated by multitude of triggering events, originating from both within the cell and the extracellular signals~\cite{strasser_apoptosis_2000}.
+These signals are processed through multiple signaling pathways, leading eventually the cell toward internally driven progressive cellular disassembly~\cite{strasser_apoptosis_2000}.

-Most of the apoptotic signaling pathways converge to mitochondria and may cause rapid increase in mitochondrial membrane permeabilization~\cite{gulbins_role_2003,elmore_apoptosis:review_2007}.
-Mitochondrial outer membrane permeabilization (MOMP) leads to release of several pro-apoptotic factors, including cytochrome c and Smac/DIABLO~\cite{kroemer_mitochondrial_1998,kroemer_mitochondrial_2003} to cytosol.
-Cytosolic cytochrome c then associates with pro-apoptotic factors, such as adaptor protein Apaf-1, to form Apoptosome complex~\cite{kroemer_mitochondrial_2003,kroemer_mitochondrial_2007}.
-At the same time, Smac/DIABLO inhibits IAPs - the inhibitors of apoptosis~\cite{kroemer_mitochondrial_2003,kroemer_mitochondrial_2007}.
-Thus, mitochondria play pivotal role in apoptosis signaling by integrating and sensing incoming apoptotic signals and eventually responding by permeabilization of their outer membrane.
+Major part of the known apoptotic signaling events converge to mitochondria, where they may cause rapid permeabilization of the outer mitochondrial membrane~\cite{gulbins_role_2003,elmore_apoptosis:review_2007}.
+Mitochondrial outer membrane permeabilization (MOMP) is considered to be crucial event in the course of apoptosis, as a discrete event which leads to the simultaneous release of the several pro-apoptotic factors, including cytochrome-c and Smac/DIABLO~\cite{kroemer_mitochondrial_1998,kroemer_mitochondrial_2003} to the cytosol.
+Cytosolic cytochrome-c then associates with other cytosolic pro-apoptotic factors, such as the adaptor protein Apaf-1, to form Apoptosome complex~\cite{kroemer_mitochondrial_2003,kroemer_mitochondrial_2007}.
+Apoptosome accelerates pro-apoptotic processes by recruiting and activating pro-forms of initiator caspases (Caspase-9), which in turn proteolytically activate executioner caspases (Caspase-3, Caspase-7)~\cite{tait_2010}.
+Executioner caspases are proteases with hundreds of known protein targets ~\cite{luthi_2007}, responsible for microscopically observable disassembly of cell.
+This mechanism is assisted by the simultaneous Smac/DIABLO inhibition of the apoptosis inhibitors IAPs, which act normally as suppressors of caspase activities.
+Mitochondria thus play crucial role by sensing and integrating different apoptotic signals and processing them into eventual outcome represented by MOMP event.